amajor/DatabaseAddressBook/README.md

 Run the progrm by cloning or downloading this repository, then navigating to the directory where the file resides.

+Follow the [installation requirements](./README.md#installation) at the bottom of this document for any required software or drivers.

 Then, execute the program:

 ```python